mfoemmel/fig/README.md

 ### Retrieves ###

 By default, the resources associated with a package live in the fig home directory, which defaults to "~/.fighome".
 This doesn't always play nicely with IDE's however, so fig gives you a way to copy resources from the repository to the current directory.
-To do this you add "retrieve" statements to your ".fig" file.
+To do this you add "retrieve" statements to your "package.fig" file.

 For example, let's create a package that contains a library for the "foo" programming language.
-First we'll define a ".fig" file:
+First we'll define a "package.fig" file:

     config default
       append FOOPATH=lib/hello.foo